fsRakib/Portfolio/MODULAR_README.md

 ---

-This modular structure makes your portfolio website much more maintainable and professional while preserving all existing functionality!
+This modular structure makes your AI Notes much more maintainable and professional while preserving all existing functionality!